Skip to main content

 Description

-What this parameter measures
+What does this parameter measure?

-• Use exactly one H1 for the page title and place it before any H2 or H3 in the main content.
+• Use exactly one H1 for the page title, and place it before any H2 or H3 in the main content.

 Version History